 There are many reasons to love Australia but here are my personal top five reasons and why I love Australia.

 Many of us forget just how flipping huge Australia is, it is a continent so we probably shouldn't be too surprised really.
 Because it's so huge there are completely different landscapes to be in awe of on your trip around the country.
-Right in the middle (The Red Centre) it's hot and it's dusty and there's not much water because it's a desert, then you travel North East towards Cairns and the desert becomes lush rainforest with huge trees and beautiful waterfalls.
-Head south to Melbourne in Australias winter and you can even go ski-ing.
+Right in the middle (The Red Centre) it's hot and it's dusty and there's not much water because it's a desert, then you travel North along Australia's east coast towards Cairns and the desert becomes lush rainforest with huge trees and beautiful waterfalls.
+Head south to Melbourne in Australia's winter and you can even go ski-ing!

 Australia doesn't actually have much of a history and in fact most of it is pretty bleak (the English explorers who settled there killing off the Aborigines for example) but this is not the history I'm talking about you'll be pleased to hear.
 I remember wandering around various different Australian cities and Aussies proudly telling me that the building I was looking at was "Over 100 hundred years old".
 Wow!
-Having lived in a house that was over 300 years old I wasn't very impressed by how old this was but nevertheless I suppose you have to have some history you can be proud of.
+Having lived in a house that was over 300 years old (quite common in the town I lived in) I wasn't very impressed by how old this was but nevertheless I suppose you have to have some history you can be proud of.
+However what ever Australia is lacking in history, it does make up for it in quirky and unique culture, from the many Aussie foods you should try to Goon and of course, the hysterical Aussie slang!